pityka/aten-scala/README.md

 `aten-scala/` holds an sbt project with two subprojects. `aten-scala/core` is the Java counterpart of the binding.
 It depends on Scala because `std::tuple` is translated into Scala tuples.  `aten-scala/jni-osx` contains no source code but its Maven artifact contains the native library.

 # Libtorch runtime dependency
 Libtorch is linked dynamically during runtime.
-On OSX you can `brew install libtorch`, or by copying the .dylib files from the libtorch distribution archive to /usr/local/lib/.
-On Linux you can install torch with pip then add the relevant folders to the ld search path.
+## OSX
+On OSX the jni shared library always looks for libtorch in `/usr/local/lib/`.
+You can get the libtorch libraries with `pip3 install torch` then copy the necessary files to /usr/local/lib/.
+E.g. cp `/usr/local/lib/python3.9/site-packages/torch/lib/* /usr/local/lib/`.
+However one needs to copy `/usr/local/lib/python3.9/site-packages/torch/.dylibs/libomp.dylib` as well to `/usr/local/.dylibs/` (depends on the libtorch version).
+## Linux
+On Linux there is no @rpath baked in the jni shared library.
+Use LD_LIBRARY_PATH to make sure the linker finds libtorch.
 See the `docker-runtime/Dockerfile`s on how to do this.

 # Docker image for Linux with libtorch and CUDA